erin6541/skew-t-cb/README.md

 ## Structure

-(State one or more sections that will comprise the notebook.
-E.g., _This cookbook is broken up into two main sections - "Foundations" and "Example Workflows."_ Then, describe each section below.)
+This cookbook is broken up into two main sections - "Foundations" and "Example Workflows."

-### Section 1 ( Replace with the title of this section, e.g. "Foundations" )

-(Add content for this section, e.g., "The foundational content includes ... ")

-### Section 2 ( Replace with the title of this section, e.g. "Example workflows" )

-(Add content for this section, e.g., "Example workflows include ... ")
+This cookbook consists of multiple notebooks.
+The initial notebook provides a comprehensive tutorial on constructing a basic sounding.
+Subsequent notebooks showcase example workflows with advanced features that build upon the fundamental sounding code.

+### Foundational Sounding

+This notebook is an indepth tutorial going over creating a Skew-T. This will build our base code that is used in the Example Workflows section.

+### Example Workflows

+Example workflows include:
+- Sounding with Advanced Features
+- Skew-T Analysis
+- Skew-T with Hodograph Inset
+- Skew-T with Separate Hodograph
+- Sounding with Xarray Dataset
+- Sounding Plotter
+- Common Sounding Calculations

 ## Running the Notebooks